 When a couple separates, one of the biggest issues is how to divide the finances and property.
-Our experienced divorce lawyers will work on your behalf to achieve the best possible settlement available to you.
+Our experienced divorce solicitors in Cambridgeshire will work on your behalf to achieve the best possible settlement available to you.
 We will also discuss with you the most suitable approach towards achieving a settlement with your spouse as choosing the right process in the beginning could save you time, money and anxiety in the long term.

 Mediation – A qualified mediator can assist in helping you find an amicable solution together.